mgorav/EventDrivenMicroServiceUsingAxonIQ/README.md

 The corner stone in implementing CQRS is **Event Driven Architecture**.
 In simple terminology, in event driven architecture, modules interact with each other using EVENT and each module are independent & not aware of each other.
 The module enroll/subscribe to event & take actions.
-This enable use to cut the module dependencies (in pom.xml) and ease out creation of micro-services.
+It also help in cutting module dependencies (in pom.xml) and ease out creation of micro-services.

 The following picture shows CQRS design pattern build using event driven architecture: